LukeShortCloud/rootpages/src/automation/ansible.rst

 -  Roles:

-   -  Roles should be desgined to be re-usable and re-distributable for other projects.
+   -  Roles should be designed to be re-usable and re-distributable for other projects.
    -  Fill out the details in the ``requirements.yml`` file for every role.
    -  Add Molecule tests for each scenario supported by a role.